Click HERE to view the FREE WEBINAR that took place on 30th May – includes a lesson on indices!

 And, at the current introductory price of less than the cost of a single hour’s 1-to-1 tuition, it offers incredible value for money!

 This is the “Self-paced Silver” version of the course; also available are “Guided Gold“, which only runs during the summer and includes weekly live support sessions, and “Personal Platinum“, which has very limited availability but includes a weekly 1-to-1 tutorial over Zoom.
+Take a look at the course collection page for an overview of all three.

 What’s in the course?